-Why Are Construction Accidents So Dangerous?
+Why are Construction Accidents So Dangerous?

 Construction sites are full of hazards: heavy equipment, live power lines, open trenches, and high places with no protective railings.
 In addition, ladders, scaffolding, power tools, uneven ground, and unsecured objects can make a construction site an accident waiting to happen.